Reconfigurable Intelligent Surface Based Hybrid Precoding for THz Communications: Simulation Results

 In the simulations based on Saleh-Valenzuela channel model, the channel ${{{\bf{h}}_{k,m}}}$ is generated according to (2), and we assume: 1) ${{L_{k,m}} = 3}$; 2) ${{\alpha^{(l)}_{k,m}}\sim\mathcal{C}\mathcal{N}\left( {\rm{0}},\sigma^{2} \right)}$; 3) ${\varphi _{k,m}^{(l)}}$ and ${\theta _{k,m}^{(l)}}$ follow the uniform distribution ${{\mathcal{U}(-{\pi},{\pi})}}$~\cite{BM}.
 We consider that RIS and antenna feeder are integral parts of the transmitter, and the channel ${\bf{g}}_{m}$ between the BS and RIS is assumed to be a all-one vector of size ${{N_s}\times 1}$~\cite{transmitter3}.
 The first hidden layer of DNN in the parallel DNN system contains 256 neurons, and both the second and third hidden layers consist of 80 neurons.

 Fig. 3 compares the MSEs of the training sample set and validation sample set.
-We can observe that the overall trends of these two MSEs are declining as the increase of training epoch.
+It can be observed that with the increase of training epoch, the overall trends of these two MSEs are declining.
 However, the MSE of validation sample set is more stable, which indicates that the generalization capability of the parallel DNN system is becoming better as the increase of the training epochs in the training stage.
-When the training epoch reaches about 300, the validation error converges to nearly 0.025.
+When the training epoch reaches about 250, the validation error converges to nearly 0.025.

-Table ${\rm\uppercase\expandafter{\romannumeral1}}$ shows the prediction accuracy for phase shift of each element on RIS in the testing stage, where the prediction accuracy is defined as the probability that the prediction result is the same as the CEO algorithm.
-Here, the prediction accuracy shows the generalization capability of the trained parallel DNN system.
+In order to show the performance of the parallel DNN system in solving classification problems, we present the prediction accuracy for phase shift of each element on RIS in the testing stage in Table ${\rm\uppercase\expandafter{\romannumeral1}}$.
+The prediction accuracy is defined as the probability that the prediction result is the same as the CEO algorithm.
 As we have mentioned before, there are ${N}$ elements on RIS, and each element is associated with one specific DNN in the parallel DNN system.
 Therefore, there are ${N}$ prediction results as shown in Table ${\rm\uppercase\expandafter{\romannumeral1}}$, where the average prediction accuracy is about 0.99 for all $ N $ RIS elements.
-It should be noted that, due to certain randomness of mini-batch gradient descent~\cite{PatternRecognition} in the training stage, the prediction accuracy of each RIS element has a slight difference.
+It should be noted that, the prediction accuracy of each RIS element has a slight difference due to certain randomness of mini-batch gradient descent~\cite{PatternRecognition} in the training stage.